Overview

 - You set up a webhook, usually on your own server/website, with a unique URL.

-- Within the Hotjar interface you enter the webhook URL on a Survey or Feedback widget (by editing the Survey or Feedback widget).
+- Within the Hotjar interface, you enter the webhook URL on a Survey or a Recording Segment.

-- Hotjar then sends HTTP POST requests to your webhook URL whenever a new survey or feedback response is created.
+- Hotjar then sends HTTP POST requests to your webhook URL whenever a new survey response is created, or when a new recording that matches your recording segment is created.

 Why use Webhooks?

-Webhooks complement the Hotjar Survey Responses API.
-While the API is most useful for bulk export (downloading), Webhooks are useful for immediately receiving survey and feedback responses as they are created.
+Webhooks complement the Hotjar API.
+While the API is most useful for bulk export (downloading), Webhooks are useful for immediately receiving survey responses, or recordings based on recording segments as they are created.
 You should consider using Webhooks if:

 - You want to receive data immediately.